Paracel Islands

-The Paracel Islands, also known as the Xisha Islands (西沙群岛 (西沙群島, xīshā qúndǎo, West Sand Archipelago)) and the Hoàng Sa Archipelago (Quần đảo Hoàng Sa; Chữ Hán: 羣島黃沙), is a disputed archipelago in the South China Sea and currently controlled by the People's Republic of China.
+The Paracel Islands, also known as the Xisha Islands (西沙群岛 (西沙群島, xīshā qúndǎo, West Sand Archipelago)) and the Hoàng Sa Archipelago (Quần đảo Hoàng Sa; Chữ Hán: 羣島黃沙), are an archipelago in the South China Sea.
+It is under the control of the People's Republic of China, but its sovereignty in whole or in part is disputed by Taiwan and Vietnam.

 The word paracel is of Portuguese origin, meaning placer (a submerged bank or reef), and appears on 16th-century Portuguese maps.
 The archipelago includes about 130 small coral islands and reefs, most grouped into the northeastern Amphitrite Group or the western Crescent Group.
 They are distributed over a maritime area of around 15000 km2, with a land area of approximately 7.75 km2.
 The archipelago is located about 220 miles (350 km) southeast of Hainan Island, equidistant from the coastlines of the People's Republic of China (PRC) and Vietnam, and approximately one-third of the way between central Vietnam and the northern Philippines.
 A feature of the Paracel Islands is Dragon Hole, the second deepest blue hole (underwater sinkhole) in the world.
 Sea turtles and seabirds are native to the islands, which have a hot and humid climate, abundant rainfall and may experience annual typhoons.
 The archipelago is surrounded by productive fishing grounds and a seabed potentially containing unexplored oil and gas reserves.